dequelabs/axe-devtools-ios-sample-app/README.md

 _Note: XCUITests are only supported with a real device from Sauce at this time.
 This project requires a device on iOS 15.0 or later._

-Follow our online guide for setting your project up with [XCUITesting on SauceLabs.](https://docs.deque.com/devtools-mobile/ios-example-sauce-labs-xcui)

-To run a test with this project, follow the prerequisites in the link above, then come back here.
+To run a test with this project, or to setup your own project, follow our online guide to get started with [XCUITesting on SauceLabs.](https://docs.deque.com/devtools-mobile/ios-example-sauce-labs-xcui)

 Assuming you have already downloaded the sample project to your computer:
 1. Add your Deque API Key to `Login.swift`.